 a special pass that prevents the traps from triggering, or saying that the Big Bad

 himself set the traps to discourage pursuit.
 Recognize, however, that most of these justifications have already been presented several times and erased because this isn't the place for them.
 Take all discussions to the discussion page.
-It is, of course, understandable from a design perspective, since who would want to play a game where everything already been figured out for you?

-The complementary half of this trope is Took A Shortcut
+The complementary half of this trope is Took a Shortcut

 .
 Whereas that trope asks how a person got somewhere faster than you, this trope is more concerned with why his passage didn't disturb the environment.

 May be related to Chaos Architecture

 , particularly in cases where there's no fathomable reason anybody would put the switch in the wrong position in the first place.
 Also related to Offscreen Teleportation

 .
 When it's not only the "how" but also the "what" that doesn't make sense, this is a Solve the Soup Cans